chrisguindon/react-eclipsefdn-members/README.md

 Default Scopes: openid profile email offline_access
 ```

-3. Finally, we want to configure Eclipse Foundation has the only authentication option.
+1. Finally, we want to configure Eclipse Foundation has the only authentication option.
 Click on `Authentication` in the left menu.
-Set `Identity Provider Redirector(oidc)` to `required` and `Forms` to `disabled`.
-Finally, click on Actions and set `eclipsefdn` has the Default Identity Provider.
+Set `Identity Provider Redirector` to `required` and `Forms` to `disabled`.
+Finally, click on Actions and set `eclipsefdn` has the `Default Identity Provider`.

 #### Client Configuration